TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 A user is only "logged in" because their requests have a session cookie attached containing an ID matching a valid session in our db.
 So to "log out", we can just destroy the session in our database, which will automatically invalidate the client cookie since it will no longer match any sessions.

 To destroy the session, express-session gives us a lovely `req.session.destroy` function.
-We give it a callback run after the destruction occurs - if there was an error destroying the session, pass control to the error handler middleware, otherwise redirect to the login page.
-Since the session was destroyed, if a user tried to access the `GET /` route, they would not be authenticated and so will be redirected to the login page.
+We give it a callback run after the destruction occurs - if there was an error destroying the session, pass control to the error handler middleware, otherwise, redirect to the login page.
+Since the session was destroyed, if a user tried to access the `GET /` route, they would not be authenticated and so would be redirected to the login page.

 ```javascript
 app.post("/logout", (req, res, next) => {